S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   who else may have a valuable contribution to make?
 -   consider expertise, outside view, and inspiration

-Between two and three tuners is a good idea.
+Between two and three tuners is usually appropriate.

 Check for any objections to the proposed tuner(s).